-As mentioned in this article, if Google does indeed significantly take into account linkless mentions – perhaps as a means of encouraging more organic, trustworthy content, this may in fact prove to be the future of digital marketing.
+If Google does indeed significantly take into account linkless mentions – perhaps as a means of encouraging more organic, trustworthy content, this may, in fact, prove to be the future of digital marketing.

 It’s likely that if this is the case, we’ll see further proof of Google’s interaction with brand mentions as a method of ranking as time goes by.